MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 ## Dashboard

-Your dashboard keeps you up to date about useful information, essential tasks that you need to complete, and important settings that you should configure to get the most out of Dynamics 365 Fraud Protection.
-Critical steps are marked to indicate your current setup status.
-Steps might be marked as **Completed** or **Not started**, or they might show the number of items that still remain.
+Your dashboard keeps you up to date about useful information, essential tasks, and important settings that you should configure to get the most out of Dynamics 365 Fraud Protection.
+Critical steps might be marked as **Completed** or **Not started**, or they might show the number of items that still remain.

 ## Upload data